MPAS-Dev/compass/docs/design_docs/compass_package.rst

 streams files very intuitive or easy to modify.
 Second, the current scripts and XML files do not lend themselves to code reuse, leading to a cumbersome system of symlinked scripts and XML config files.
-Third, the only way that users currently have of modifying test cases to edit namelists, streams files and run scripts for each step individually after the test case has been set up.
+Third, the only way that users currently have of modifying test cases is to edit namelists, streams files and run scripts for each step individually after the test case has been set up.
 Fourth and related, there is not a way for users to easily constrain or modify how many cores a given test case uses, making it hard to configure test cases